 df <- read.csv('https://vincentarelbundock.github.io/Rdatasets/csv/carData/Arrests.csv')Code language: R (r)

-This data contains details of a person who has been arrested and in this tutorial we are going to have a look sex and age columns.
+This data contains details of a person who has been arrested, and in this tutorial, we will look at sex, checks, and age columns.
 First, the sex column classifies an individual’s gender as male or female.
 Second, the age is, of course, referring to an individual in the datasets age.
 Let us have a quick look at the dataset:

 structure of example data